-Objective Criteria S023 Comment Housing 1 + Development of the site would deliver a net increase in homes.
+Objective Criteria 18SO Comment Housing 1 + Development of the site would deliver a net increase in homes.
 Economy 2 0 The site is currently and proposed to remain residential.
 Therefore, development of the site would result in no net change to employment capacity.
-Education and skills 3 + The site is within 1km of an existing primary school.
-Education and skins 4 + The site is within 2km of an existing secondary school.
-5 + The site is within 1km of an existing GP surgery.
+Education and skills 3 0 The majority of the site is within 1km and 4km of an existing primary school.
+Education and skills 4 + The site is within 2km of an existing secondary school.
+5 0 The majority of the site is within 1km and 4km of an existing GP surgery.
 Health 6 - Development of the site could result in a loss of existing open space although the extent of this loss is not known at this stage.
 Offsetting or other measures may be necessary to address this loss.
 7a + The site is within 1.5km of a health facility.
+7b + The site is within 1.5km of a leisure facility.

-Objective Criteria S023 Comment 7b + The site is within 1.5km of a leisure facility.
-Connectivity 8 0 The PTAL for the site is between 2 and 3.
+Objective Criteria 1850 Comment Connectivity 8 0 The PTAL for the majority of the site is between 2 and 3.
 Connectivity 9 + The site is located within 1km of active travel routes.
-Air quality and noise 10 0 The site is partially located within an area which exceeds either of the following limits: PM10 $30\mu g/m^3$, NO 2 $30\mu g/m^3$.
+Air quality and noise 10 0 The eastern edge of the site is partially located within an area which exceeds the following limits: NO 2 30μg/m 3 .
 Sensitive uses may not be suitable without mitigation.
 11 - Average road and rail noise levels of the site are at or above 55db.
 Sensitive uses may not be suitable without mitigation.
 Resources 12 + The site is on land that has very small areas recorded as contaminated, and development provides an opportunity for remediation.
+Engagement with Ealing Council's Contaminated Land Officer should be undertaken prior to any proposed development coming forward.
 Heritage and townscape 13 0 The site is within 500m of a conservation area but does not currently impact the setting or the assets within the conservation area due to their distance and the density of the townscape between site and assets; assuming that development is of similar or appropriate massing, it is therefore likely that potential negative effects from the development of the site could be mitigated.
-Biodiversity and green 14 - Development of the site would result in a loss of existing open space which could impact habitat connectivity, although the extent of this loss is not known at this stage.
+Biodiversity and 14 - Development of the site could result in a loss of existing open space which could impact habitat connectivity, although the extent of this loss is not known at this stage.
 Although mitigation may be implemented, dependent on site design there may still be a residual impact on habitat connectivity.
 The site contains small pockets of green open space for residents that may be lost due to development.
-However, the site has some, albeit limited potential for improving habitat connectivity due to its proximity to Brent Valley Municipal Golf Course and West Middlesex Golf Course. infrastructure 15 0 The site currently has low overall ecological value however there are some ecological features present.
+However, the site has some, albeit limited potential for improving habitat connectivity due to its proximity to Brent Valley Municipal Golf Course and West Middlesex Golf Course. green infrastructure 15 0 The site currently has low overall ecological value however there are some ecological features present.
 Development of the site provides an opportunity to improve biodiversity, but any loss of current features may also need to be mitigated.
-16 0 The site is not located within an ecologically designated site.
+16 0 The site is not located within an ecologically designated site but is adjacent to a SINC along the southwest boundary.
 17 - The site contains areas within Flood Zone 3a (Surface Water).
 It is likely that this could be mitigated as part of any new development.
 Water resources 18 0 Development of the site would have limited impact on reducing flood risk.
 19 - The site is within an area of medium-high groundwater vulnerability.